ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 ..
 COMMENT: I tried w/ 2019061500 and 36 hours bc 2019061512 wasn't available.

+.. _CronNote:

 .. note::

    Users may also want to set ``USE_CRON_TO_RELAUNCH: true`` and add ``CRON_RELAUNCH_INTVL_MNTS: 3``.
-This will automate submission of workflow tasks.
+This will automate submission of workflow tasks when running the experiment.
 However, not all systems have :term:`cron`.

-``EXPT_SUBDIR`` can be changed to any name the user wants.
-This tutorial uses ``control`` to establish a baseline, or "control", experiment.
-However, users can choose any name they want, from "gfsv16_physics_fcst" to "forecast1" to "a;skdfj".
+``EXPT_SUBDIR:`` This variable can be changed to any name the user wants.
+This tutorial uses ``control`` to establish a baseline, or "control", forecast.
+Users can choose any name they want, from "gfsv16_physics_fcst" to "forecast1" to "a;skdfj".
 However, the best names will indicate useful information about the experiment.
 For example, this tutorial helps users to compare the output from two different forecasts: one that uses the FV3_GFS_v16 physics suite and one that uses the FV3_RRFS_v1beta physics suite.
 Therefore, "gfsv16_physics_fcst" could be a good alternative.

 ..
 COMMENT: for EXPT_SUBDIR, are there certain characters that aren't allowed?

-This experiment uses the SUBCONUS_Ind_3km grid, rather than the default RRFS_CONUS_25km grid.
-The SUBCONUS_Ind_3km grid is a high-resolution grid (with grid cell size of approximately 3-km) that covers a small area of the U.S. centered over Indianapolis, IN.
+``PREDEF_GRID_NAME:`` This experiment uses the SUBCONUS_Ind_3km grid, rather than the default RRFS_CONUS_25km grid.
+The SUBCONUS_Ind_3km grid is a high-resolution grid (with grid cell size of approximately 3km) that covers a small area of the U.S. centered over Indianapolis, IN.
 For more information on this grid, see :numref:`Section %s <SUBCONUS_Ind_3km>`.

-In this experiment, ``DATE_FIRST_CYCL`` and ``DATE_LAST_CYCL`` are the same: June 15, 2019.
+``DATE_FIRST_CYCL``, ``DATE_LAST_CYCL:`` In this experiment, ``DATE_FIRST_CYCL`` and ``DATE_LAST_CYCL`` are the same: June 15, 2019 at 12h00 UTC (or 12z).
 A cycle refers to the hour of the day on which a forecast is started.
 This experiment has a single cycle.
 Multiple cycles are typically used with :term:`data assimilation` to update/adjust a forecast based on new data/observations.
+Multiple cycles can also be used in research to compare how models with different start times handled a particular weather event without needing to run several forecasts separately.

 ..
-COMMENT: Edit above section on reasoning for cycles Maybe the event they are researching is a long-lived event and the user wants to know how the 6, 12, 18 models handled the event or maybe they wanted to see which cycle picked up on the atmospheric changes that lead to an evening's severe thunderstorms.
-To me, these vars exists so the user won't have to rerun an experiment x-number times, they can run it just once with the cycles they want.

-   Multiple cycles can also be used in research...
+COMMENT: Verify info on cycles

+``FCST_LEN_HRS:`` This variable indicates how long the forecast should run.
+Here, the forecast will run for 24 hours to

 In the ``workflow_switches:`` section, turn the plotting task on by changing ``RUN_TASK_PLOT_ALLVARS`` to true.
 This section of ``config.yaml`` will look like this: